Giant-impact hypothesis: Equilibration hypothesis

 In 2007, researchers from the California Institute of Technology showed that the likelihood of Theia having an identical isotopic signature as Earth was very small (less than 1 percent).
 They proposed that in the aftermath of the giant impact, while Earth and the proto-lunar disc were molten and vaporised, the two reservoirs were connected by a common silicate vapor atmosphere and that the Earth–Moon system became homogenised by convective stirring while the system existed in the form of a continuous fluid.
 Such an "equilibration" between the post-impact Earth and the proto-lunar disc is the only proposed scenario that explains the isotopic similarities of the Apollo rocks with rocks from Earth's interior.
 For this scenario to be viable, however, the proto-lunar disc would have to endure for about 100 years.
 Work is ongoing to determine whether or not this is possible.

 Direct collision hypothesis

-According to research (2012) to explain similar compositions of Earth and the Moon based on simulations at the University of Bern by physicist Andreas Reufer and his colleagues, Theia collided directly with Earth instead of barely swiping it.
+According to research (2012) to explain similar compositions of the Earth and the Moon based on simulations at the University of Bern by physicist Andreas Reufer and his colleagues, Theia collided directly with Earth instead of barely swiping it.
 The collision speed may have been higher than originally assumed, and this higher velocity may have totally destroyed Theia.
 According to this modification, the composition of Theia is not so restricted, making a composition of up to 50% water ice possible.